TRaSH-Guides/Guides/docs/Bazarr/After-install-configuration.md

 ![!select-all](images/select-all.png)

 1. Select all.
-1. Select your Language Profile you created earlier.
+1. Select the Language Profile you created earlier.
 1. Click `Save`.

 Then go back to your Movies home screen and do the same for your Movies.